franpanteli/14--Relational-Databases-Number-Guessing-Game-Project/ReadMe.md

 # Relational-Databases-Number-Guessing-Game-Project
 ## Relational Databases Independent Learning
-I independently completed [my fourteenth project](https://freecodecamp.org/learn/relational-database/build-a-number-guessing-game-project/build-a-number-guessing-game) in freeCodeCamp's [Relational Databases course](https://www.freecodecamp.org/learn/relational-database/) to improve my INSERT_E.G_SQL,SHELL,SCRIPTING and INSERT skills.
+I independently completed [my fourteenth project](https://freecodecamp.org/learn/relational-database/build-a-number-guessing-game-project/build-a-number-guessing-game) in freeCodeCamp's [Relational Databases course](https://www.freecodecamp.org/learn/relational-database/) to improve my shell scripting and SQL skills.
 This curriculum consisted of 14 guided projects, to be completed in a Gitpod environment.
 My notes outlining the names (et al) of these guided projects are [here](https://github.com/franpanteli/14--Relational-Databases-Number-Guessing-Game-Project/blob/main/0%20relational-databases-course-overview.txt).
 This repository is for the fourteenth of these projects I completed as part of this.

 ## Adding INSERT_THIS
 ### Problem Solving